 Placement, Relocation, Removal or Deaccession of Art on Campus

 The College reserves the right to relocate, remove, or deaccession works in the Art on Campus collection.
-Installation and deinstallation is only performed by General Services or Gallery staff.
+Installation or removal may only be performed by General Services or Gallery staff.

-Art on Campus shall not be moved, unframed, cleaned, restored, or otherwise handled without permission from the Gallery at Penn College staff.
+Art on Campus shall not be moved, unframed, cleaned, restored, or otherwise handled without permission from The Gallery at Penn College.
 Art shall not be left in a room during renovations or painting.
 When not on display, art is to be stored in The Gallery at Penn College workrooms.
 Inventory records are managed by The Gallery at Penn College and Financial Operations.

 The Stuhldreher-Totten Collection

 Pittsburgh couple Michael Stuhldreher (1931-2018) and Carol Totten donated 225 objects and works of art to Penn College from 2006 - 2000.
 The donors began acquiring work in the 1950s and their diverse collection covered a wide span of time and included pieces from almost every region of the world.
 The College received objects and art from Africa, Latin America, Asia, and North America (including Native American pieces).
 One of the highlights of the collection is a clay vessel by famed potter Toshiko Takaezu (1922-2011).